HappyChainDevs/happychain/README.md

 ## More Commands

-See the [Makefile](/Makefile) for a description of all top-level make commands.
+See the [Makefile](/Makefile) for descriptions of all top-level make commands.